BDA-KTS/claim_similarity_retrieval/README.md

    `python claim_similarity_MH.py`

 2. Method should ask for user input.
-     - Input the name of the file that contains text/input sentences similar to which claims should be fetched
+     - Input the text/input sentence similar to which claims should be fetched
+     - If the user doesn't input anything, a default sample sentence is used, and the program informs the user.
+The default input sentence can be found in the sample_input.txt file

-3. Output is generated as top 3 relevant and similar claims along with their source, veracity level and similarity score
+3. Output is generated as top 3 relevant and similar claims along with their source, veracity level and similarity score in a csv file

 ### Sample Input